jirenmaa/twitter-clone/README.md

 $ docker-compose build && docker-compose up -d
 ```

-If you are not configuring email, you must run the django container to receive emails for your user registration.
+If you are not configuring [email](https://github.com/jirenmaa/twitter-clone/blob/10fa3cd1f42d6be60de1dcb18f2805a9e99307a6/.envs/.django.example#L14), you must run the django console in container to receive emails for your user registration.

 ```sh
 $ docker-compose run --rm service-backend
 ```

+The site will be hosted on [http://localhost:8080](http://localhost:8080)

 ### Running locally with git clone